ypinhsuan/tp/docs/team/samlsm.md

     implemented because we notice that users are unable to copy venues directly from the displayed class list.
     [#166](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/166)

-* Changed help window popup. [#94](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/94)
+* Fix help window bug. [#94](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/94)
   * Address a bug that results in help window not appearing when minimised.

 * Fix UI scaling. [#126](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/126)
-  * Address a bug that results in UI not scailing equally when the window is being resized.
+  * Address a bug that results in UI not scaling equally when the window is being resized.

 * Renamed base package. [#165](https://github.com/AY2021S1-CS2103T-T10-4/tp/pull/165)
   * Renamed the base package from `seedu.address` to `tutorspet`.